TAYLOR ROBINSON, Senior Tutor 2019

 Like many beginnings, the beginning of college was nerve-racking… I will never forget locking eyes with Lucy Norton, who I knew from Cummins Area School.
 Cummins kids were tough, notorious for ‘coat hanging’ opponents in football carnivals – so you can understand my concern when I heard her scream, “Look, it’s Miriam!” moments before she started to chase me down.
 Turns out she wanted to ensure I had maximum help getting my belongings into my new home.
 This was the first step into a college community that I would soon come to love.
 I loved the inclusive attitude at sports (whether you’re on the field or cheering in the crowd), the tea breaks (that for Norman and I would last for a bit too long) and the controversial turn-out to pub nights.
 And I still love it.
 There’s no part of college that I don’t enjoy.
 Everyone is so supportive.
 At Ann’s we all see the best in each other.
 We focus on the positives.
 I love being able to go down the corridor to annoy my friends, I love there’s always someone in the kitty keen for a chat.
 And if something does go wrong you always know who you can turn to (even if it means admitting that you’ve lost your keys for the 5th time that day).
 This is a reflection of our mutual support as a college community, the can-do mindset demonstrated through acts of kindness – like lending components of a last-minute pub outfit or when Kiara Couteral volunteered to do a kitchen duty during Marksenfest (what a legend!).
 Even when things go south, we manage to stick together, offering words of wisdom on how to fix a problem rather than playing the blame-game.
 A prime example of this was Chelsea and Macka’s determination to persevere with basketball dates, despite continuous external obstacles – a massive credit to both of them.
 I think we could all agree that personal growth has been, in some way, big for all of us in 2019.
 Looking back on the person who joined O-Week, I know that I’ve developed a lot.
 As you can probably tell, I have used this speech to talk a lot about the people of St Ann’s.
 This is simply because it’s the people who make St Ann’s the amazing, wonderful place it is.
 Although it’s sad that so many of us are leaving, we’ve made life-long friendships – so we know it’s only a ‘see ya later’.
 Bring on second year.

-TOM DE LA PERRELLE, Student
+TOM DE LA PERRELLE, Senior Tutor 2020

 I am extremely grateful to have been selected for this scholarship.
 It means a great deal to not only myself, but my family and extended family that I should be recognised in this way.
 Furthermore, this financial assistance will allow me to focus more heavily on my studies throughout this year, as well as tutorship at St Ann’s College.
 I am sure that this focus will hold me in good stead as I continue my Bachelor of Mechanical Engineering and move into the workforce, and so I thank the College for choosing to invest in my future.
 On finishing my degree, I aim to work in the space industry, possibly at the orbital launch facility at Whaler’s Way on Eyre Peninsula.